 What Country is Mount Everest in?

-Is Mount Everest in Nepal or China?
+Where is Mount Everest Located? - Is it in Nepal or China?

 The summit of Mount Everest, standing at 8,848.86 meters (29,031.7 feet), attracts climbers from Nepal and Tibet.
 The southern route from Nepal is more popular and commonly used because it’s less technically challenging than the northern route from Tibet.